 - Segment your leads or customers into groups based on their location, age range, or interests and send them specific, targeted emails

 - Ex: “We’ve just opened a new store in your neighborhood.”
+More on email segmentation in this post.

 - Modify email templates to add a human touch and show that you were paying attention to your prospect’s specific needs and wants during a sales call.